 Is ExpressVPN owned by a Chinese company?

-No, it’s not.
-ExpressVPN is owned by Kape Technologies, headquartered in the UK, which also owns other top VPNs like CyberGhost and Private Internet Access.
+No, it’s not — ExpressVPN is owned by Kape Technologies, headquartered in the UK, which also owns other top VPNs like CyberGhost and Private Internet Access.
 However, ExpressVPN itself is headquartered in the privacy-friendly British Virgin Islands.
 There are no data retention laws there, so ExpressVPN doesn't have to keep any identifiable information about you.
 This allows the company to honor its strict no-logs policy without any outside interference.

-ExpressVPN Works Reliably in China
+ExpressVPN Still Works in China

-You can also try ExpressVPN out for yourself risk-free since it offers a money-back guarantee on all plans.
+You can also try ExpressVPN out for yourself since it offers a money-back guarantee on all plans.
 You can get a full refund within 30 days if you're not completely satisfied.

 Rank